dboboc2/python-scripts/hangMan/README.md

-# Simple hangman game which chooses from a list of ~5k words.
+# Simple hangman game which randomly chooses words from a list of ~5k words.